Opole – castle on the Ostrówek

 History

-The construction of a brick castle was initiated by prince Kazimierz I in 1228, thanks to which it was one of the oldest brick strongholds in Poland.
-It stood on the place of an old earth-timber stronghold of the Opolanie tribe, existing in this place since the eighth century.
-The Kazimierz I foundation of of the town on the right bank of the Odra River in the years 1211-1217 caused the transfer of the inhabitants of the stronghold from the Pasieka Island to a new place, and on the promontory of the island called Ostrówek, it was possible to build the castle.
-Prince’s castellan Klemens of Ruszcza together with his brother Wierzbięta agreed to share the burden of work in return for nine villages and other profits.
-In 1228, the wooden buildings were replaced with brick ones and the construction of a defensive wall in place of ramparts started.
-The end of the main construction works took place in the times of the son of Kazimierz I, prince Władysław I, around 1260, when the monastery in Staniątka near Kraków was freed from the duties of participating in the construction.
+The founding of a town on the right bank of the Oder River by Kazimierz I in the years 1211-1217, on the site of a market settlement, resulted in the relocation of the inhabitants of the timber stronghold from Pasieki Island to a new place, thanks to which the construction of a castle could be started on the tip of the island called Ostrówek.
+Its castellan, Klemens of Ruszcza, and his brother Wierzbięta agreed to share the burden of works with the prince, in exchange for nine villages and other profits.
+In 1228, the replacement of the wooden buildings with brick ones began, and the construction of a defensive wall in place of the earth ramparts.
+The main construction works were completed around 1260, in the times of Kazimierz I’s son, Prince Władysław I, when the nunnery in Staniątki near Kraków was released from the obligations of participating in the construction.

 The castle was the seat of the Opole Piasts dynasty until the death of its last representative, John II the Good in 1532.
 On this occasion, the imperial commissioners of Ferdinand Habsburg, who then became the owner of Opole, made a list of the castle inventory.
 According to it, in the armory there were 13 armours, 3 helmets, 28 halberds, 260 landsknechstowskich javelins, 57 old handcannons, 23 new handcannons, 77 large handcannons, 34 new javelins and 14 forms for casting missiles.
 In addition, in the prince’s bedroom there were two beds with quilts, sheets and pillows, a table, two benches, a trunk and some glowing stone.
 The treasury had 600,000 florins, many valuables, 10 saltpeter stones, 4 powder stones, 2 brass boilers, a vessel for carrying water and a crate with bullets for handcannons, a pantry with a kitchen had: 19 boilers, two iron pans, 14 tin dishes, 12 tin plates, 17 spits, 3 mortars, 4 tin candlesticks.
 The cellar stored a barrel of old wine, two meads and four barrels of beer from Świdnica.
 There were 3 forged wagons, a light, horse-drawn carriage and 5 horses with harness in the yard.
 The Habsburgs seized movable goods to Vienna and gave the duchy in pledge.